-One hundred forty-four reports (7.1%) were considered serious (refer to serious AEFI definition above).
-Of these, 133 individuals were admitted to hospital.
-These included 13 individuals hospitalized after anaphylaxis, 29 for a neurological diagnosis (including three for transverse myelitis, five for seizure, 16 for stroke, two intracerebral hemorrhage with one associated encephalopathy, one meningitis, and two Guillain-Barre Syndrome), 25 for cardiac events (including 11 for myocardial infarction, 11 for myopericarditis, and three for an arrhythmia), and 15 for a respiratory condition (13 pulmonary embolism, one respiratory distress, and one for exacerbation of idiopathic pulmonary fibrosis).
+One hundred fifty-eight reports (7.2%) were considered serious (refer to serious AEFI definition above).
+Of these, 146 individuals were admitted to hospital.
+These included 13 individuals hospitalized after anaphylaxis, 33 for a neurological diagnosis (including three for transverse myelitis, five for seizure, 17 for stroke, two intracerebral hemorrhage with one associated encephalopathy, another separate encephalopathy, one encephalitis, one meningitis, and three Guillain-Barre Syndrome), 32 for cardiac events (including 14 for myocardial infarction, 15 for myopericarditis, and three for an arrhythmia), and 15 for a respiratory condition (13 pulmonary embolism, one respiratory distress, and one for exacerbation of idiopathic pulmonary fibrosis).
 One hospitalization each occurred for a pregnancy related complication, capillary leak syndrome, and rhabdomyolysis.
-Nine hospitalizations were for thrombocytopenia alone or associated with a concurrent condition, and three were for thrombosis with thrombocytopenia syndrome (described further below).
+Ten hospitalizations were for thrombocytopenia alone or associated with a concurrent condition, and three were for thrombosis with thrombocytopenia syndrome (described further below).
 The remaining reports were for individuals who were hospitalized for monitoring of allergic, neurological, or cardiac symptoms but without a medically diagnosed event.

 Death is reportable as an adverse event when it occurs within 30 days of vaccination and no other clear cause of death has been established.
 Death may also be recorded as the outcome of a specific reportable event.
-Thirteen serious AEFI reports were received for individuals who died within 30 days of receiving a COVID-19 vaccine.
+Fourteen serious AEFI reports were received for individuals who died within 30 days of receiving a COVID-19 vaccine.
 For two of the deaths, vaccination was not considered to be a contributing factor by health care providers who attended and investigated the death based on the individuals' medical history.
 Two deaths occurred in elderly individuals with underlying medical conditions; the coroner deemed these deaths not unexpected and further investigation into the cause of death was not conducted.
 Another death occurred in a long term care resident following deterioration with reduction in oral intake, without a clear underlying cause of death identified.